-The therapy involves the uses of small cups that are strategically placed on the body.
+This therapy involves small cups strategically placed on the body.
 The cups aren’t specialized and filled with air or heat (based on the desired goal) to create a suction.
-This creates a vacuum inside the cup, which is used to restore blood flow, loosen up joints and muscles and improve overall circulation in the area.
+This creates a vacuum inside the cup, to restore blood flow, loosen up joints and muscles and improve overall circulation in the area.

-Wet Cupping: The process is characterized by punctures on the skin that are created before the process.
+Wet Cupping: The process starts with punctures on the skin.
 This allows the vacuum in the cup to suck up blood and cause the vessels to burst.
 The process requires proper training and can only be applied by an expert.
 Incorrect application can lead to bruising, inflammation, pain and skin infection.

-Dry Cupping: While wet cupping is used for blood suction, dry cupping works by moving the skin and is used to treat musculoskeletal pain through the manipulation of trigger points.
-The process can last for 5–10 minutes and is low-risk compared to wet-cupping due to its non-invasive nature.
+Dry Cupping: While wet cupping suctions blood, dry cupping moves the skin and treats musculoskeletal pain through the manipulation of trigger points.
+The process lasts for 5–10 minutes with low-risk compared to wet-cupping due to its non-invasive nature.

 Cupping with Fire: The process involves the use of a flammable substance inside the glass jar on which the fire’s lit.
 Once the fire creates a vacuum, the flammable cotton ball is removed and quickly placed on the body to create a vacuum seal.
-The sensation is completely different from dry or wet cupping and works with a more holistic approach.
+The sensation is completely different from previous methods mentioned and works with a more holistic approach.